mantisbt-plugins/import_user/import_user/doc/readme.txt

 Access Level
 	Use the number value here ( see below)
 	If omitted, default will be 10 (VIEWER)
+Send email
+	0 =  do not send email
+	1 =  Send email

 User accounts will default to:
  -Not Protected
  -Enabled